TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

    This function does nothing if the root logger already has handlers configured, unless the keyword argument *force* is set to ``True``.

-   .. note:: This function should be called from the main thread
+   .. note:: This function should be called kutoka the main thread
       before other threads are started.
-In versions of Python prior to 2.7.1 and 3.2, if this function is called from multiple threads, it is possible (in rare circumstances) that a handler will be added to the root logger more than once, leading to unexpected results such as messages being duplicated in the log.
+In versions of Python prior to 2.7.1 and 3.2, if this function is called kutoka multiple threads, it is possible (in rare circumstances) that a handler will be added to the root logger more than once, leading to unexpected results such as messages being duplicated in the log.